 Affectionate in Its Own Way

-- Prefers playing or sitting nearby
+- Abyssinians prefers playing or sitting nearby the owner.

-- Best for respectful, gentle children
+- Best for understanding children.

 Example